nlhn/flashlingo/README.md

 The structure of this database allows a user to own multiple sets, each of which can contain multiple flashcards, and to include as many definitions in a flashcard as they want.

 #### How This Application Uses BeautifulSoup4 to Generate Flashcards Automatically:
 BeautifulSoup4 (BS4) is a Python library for scraping data from a HTML or XML file.
 The application can utilize this libary to look up any English term on Wiktionary and extract from the page a list of definitions that can be added to the flashcard.
-I chose Wiktionary as the online dictionary source for my application due to its relatively simple HTML tree structure, allowing the application to search and retrieve the definitions with ease.
+I chose Wiktionary as the online dictionary source for this application due to its relatively simple HTML tree structure, allowing the application to parse the definitions with ease.
-The application will send a GET request to Wiktionary with `requests.get(url)`, where url is the link to the Wiktionary page corresponding to the English term of interest.
-Any whitespaces and punctuations in the term will be converted into appropriate characters to ensure the requested url is in the correct format.
-HTML elements containing the English definitions of the term will be obtained with `find_all` with the class and tag names of the parent elements being specified.
+The application will send a GET request to Wiktionary with `requests.get(url)`, where url is the link to the Wiktionary definition of the term.
+The HTML elements containing the English definitions will be obtained with `find_all`.
 The text of the elements will be extracted, reformatted, and appended to an array to be returned to the user.